50% matched deposit up to USD $5,000

 |2010||Collingwood||$1.84||$11||1st||St Kilda||Geelong||Chris Judd||Dan Haneberry|

 The live chat is ideal for people on the go that want real-time knowledge that they can insert into their betting slip, but is only operational during their standardised hours, typically 9am to 10pm Eastern Standard Time.

 The phone customer service gives punters who want the more personal touch the opportunity to speak to a real person in real-time.
 Note: due to live-betting legislation in Australia, it is only possible to place a live bet on a match over the phone.

-The phone service for all Aussie online bookies is 24 hours a day 7 days a week and will be able to help you in every situation, including when the online site is down for maintenance.
+The phone service for all Aussie online bookies is 24 hours a day, seven days a week, and will be able to help you in every situation, including when the online site is down for maintenance.